Aston Martin DB5 from GoldenEye On Sale At Goodwood

 The majority of the gauges (eg speedometer, tachometer, etc) in the dashboard of the 1965 DB5 were all designed and supplied by SMITHS Instruments.
 SMITHS had a long-standing association with Aston Martin and provided speedometers, tachometers and other instruments for the vast majority of the early classic models, many of which are still available today.

-Bond's GoldenEye DB5 goes up for auction on July 13th and is expected to make between £1.2 and £1.6 million.
-However, this is expected to be eclipsed by the sale of the Aston Martin DB4 GT Zagato, Driven by Jim Clark at Le Mans, which is expected to raise between £10 and £15 million.
+Bond's GoldenEye DB5 was sold at auction at the Goodwood Festival of Speed on July 13th for £1.95 million, higher than the expected £1.6 million.
+However, this was eclipsed by the sale of the Aston Martin DB4 GT Zagato, driven by Jim Clark at Le Mans, which sold for £10 million.

 For further information on the gauges featured in the dashboard of the Aston Martin DB5 or in any classic car, please contact us on: